eclipse-ditto/ditto-clients/javascript/lib/api/README.md

   // Which auth provider to use.
 E.g. for basic auth there are different versions
   // depending on the client implementation.
 With the node client it might look like this:
   .withAuthProvider(NodeHttpBasicAuth.newInstance(username, password))
-  // select the API version of Eclipse Ditto that is used .apiVersion2()
   // build it
   .build()
 ```